StackExchange/RyuJIT-TailCallBug/README.md

 This repository is for demonstrating a .Net 4.6 tail call issue in RyuJIT when running on x64.
 We initially noticed the issue with MiniProfiler in Stack Overflow when testing locally (a Visual Studio 2015/.Net 4.6 environment for all developers).
 The issue does not present on our production tier (which is still .Net 4.5.2, though it is built with Roslyn 1.0.0-rc2 compilers).

+A [full blog post on how we discovered the issue and severity is here](http://nickcraver.com/blog/2015/07/27/why-you-should-wait-on-dotnet-46/) Please, take a few minutes and read.
+The impact of this subtle bug is, in our opinion, critical.

 Fixes
 ----